-Naive use of read.table() generates an error because the default value of sep=" " does not detect the missing value, which leads to one line having fewer elements than the others (thus the error).
-Telling R to use a tab (sep="/t") cures this problem because the missing value can now be detected, but there is a missing value in the data (which is correct in this case).
+Telling R to use a tab (sep="/t") cures this problem because the missing value can now be detected (read.table() defaults to sep=" ", which can't detect missing values).
 We could just use read.delim() since it looks for tab-delimiters, but we may need to specify the comment.char argument.